maxpsq/ora-tools/spreadeasy/README.md

 Before you go further in this section, please notice Spreadeasy relies on tables and other Oracle objects, so the Oracle user you're palnning to host Spreadeasy requires specific privileges to be granted by a DBA.

 These are the privileges you need to be granted:
-CREATE TABLE
+- CREATE TABLE
-CREATE SEQUENCE
+- CREATE SEQUENCE
-CREATE PROCEDURE
+- CREATE PROCEDURE
-CREATE ANY DIRECTORY
+- CREATE ANY DIRECTORY

-Privided your user has been granted the aformentioned privileges, you can now connect to Oracle database and
+Privided your user has been granted the aformentioned privileges, you can now connect to the Oracle database and

 1. Run the migration script(s)        main/migrations/*.sql
 2. create spreadeasy package          main/src/spradeasy.pk*